saurabhpandey0924-sys/saurabhpandey0924-sys/README.md

 ## 🚀 About Me

-- 🎓 I’m a student passionate about **Cybersecurity, Python, and Web Development**
+- 🎓 I’m a student passionate about ** AI, DSA, Python, and Web Development**
 - 🛡️ Currently building projects related to **phishing awareness, security tools, and automation**
 - 🌱 Currently learning **Flask, JavaScript, Git/GitHub, and cybersecurity fundamentals**
 - 💡 I like creating projects that solve real problems and also look professional